-When Angela first appears in the film (the last two images above), she is in a dance dress of white satin with Boas bands across the bodice and hip, and a petticoat of tulle underneath.
+When Angela first appears in the film (the last two images above), she is in a white satin dance dress with Boas bands across the bodice and hip, and a petticoat of tulle underneath, and she wears a white mink stole on top.
+Her privileged position is established.

 Seductive and innocent.
 This one is one of the two most important gowns in the movie, copied by manufacturers throughout the country and that caused a sensation among the prom-going young ladies that year and throughout the entire decade.
-With six layers of white net over pale mint taffeta, studded with single velvet violets, and a bodice covered in white velvet violets with green centers, it is still considered one of the most iconic dresses designed for the Golden Age of Hollywood.
+A pale yellow strapless gown with fitted boned bodice of ruched ivory tulle over yellow taffeta, with small velvet flowers blooming at the bustier.
+The skirt was made of several layers of cream tulle over a yellow taffeta underskirt, the first layer studded with scattered velvet violets.
+This dress is still considered one of the most iconic dresses of the Golden Age of Hollywood.

-This is the other one, in black velvet with a heavy lace that had been encrusted with pearl beads that were laced into ribbon bands cross the bust.
+This is the other evening dress, in black velvet encrusted with pearl beads that were laced into ribbon bands cross the bust.
+Worn with elbow-length black gloves and white mink stole.

 In a bodice and stole of heavy white lace with double circular skirt of sheer white organdy.
 And a beautiful belted coat to go with the rest of the outfit.